So You Want to Buy a School to Live In? We Can Help!

 If you think living in a school might bring back memories of homework and school lunch, there are lots of other buildings that are well suited to adaptive reuse.

-This New Hampshire church has 3100 square feet to play with and design the perfect space.
-You could buy this Buffalo, New York church for just $10 per square foot, convert this water tank to a residence, or live in an Arizona ghost town museum.
+This commercial building has over 11,000 square feet to play with and design the perfect space.
+You could buy this Saint Thomas, Pennsylvania church with stained glass windows, or get 2.4 acres of land with beautiful landscaping in West Virginia.
 When it comes to creating a home, your imagination is the only limitation!

 Header Image Source: (Nicola Tolin / Unsplash)